AinaVT/LethalConfig/README.md

 Alternatively, you can also leave your suggestions and issues on the LethalConfig post under the [Mod Releases forum](https://discord.com/channels/1169792572382773318/1191540198018912336) in the [Unofficial Lethal Company Discord Server](https://discord.gg/nYcQFEpXfU).

 ## Changelog
+### Version 1.1.0
+    - Automatically generating mod entries and config items for all loaded mods that creates their own ConfigEntry.
+With this, mods technically don't have the need to necessarily have LethalConfig as a dependency unless they want to use specific components, mark certain settings as non-restart required, or want to set their mod icon and description.
+    - Adjusted some layout stuff.
+    - Fixed a bug with the initialization of sliders.
+    - Added customizable mod icons and mod descriptions.

 ### Version 1.0.1
     - Added two new config types:
         - IntInputConfigItem (an integer text field)